Love Life (American TV series): Filming

-Cancellation

-In December 2022, Love Life was canceled after two seasons, with plans to remove the series from the service.

 Release

 The series premiered on May 27, 2020, on HBO Max.
 In Australia, the series was released on May 27, 2020, on Stan, and public broadcaster BBC acquired television broadcast rights in the United Kingdom (where the series started airing on the broadcaster's main BBC One channel) to the series on September 10, 2020.
 The series is streaming on Lionsgate Play in India.
 In the United States, the series was aired on TBS on August 22, 2021.

-The second season was scheduled to debut on October 28, 2021, with the first three episodes available immediately, follow by three episodes on November 4, and the final four episodes on November 11.
-The series was removed from HBO Max in December 2022.
+The second season was scheduled to debut on October 28, 2021, with the first three episodes available immediately, followed by three episodes on November 4, and the final four episodes on November 11.

+In December 2022, Love Life was canceled after two seasons and removed from HBO Max.
+In July 2025, it was announced that the series was acquired by Netflix and was released on Netflix on August 5, 2025.

 Reception

-On Rotten Tomatoes, the first season has an approval rating of 65% based on reviews from 48 critics, with an average rating of 5.8/10.
+On Rotten Tomatoes, the first season has an approval rating of 63% based on reviews from 51 critics, with an average rating of 5.4/10.
 The site's critics consensus reads: "Love Life first season breezes by on Anna Kendrick's charms, but those looking for a real connection may find its featherweight familiarness frustrating."
 On Metacritic it has a weighted average score of 54 out of 100 based on reviews from 22 critics, indicating "mixed or average reviews".
-On Rotten Tomatoes, the second season holds an approval rating of 100% based on reviews from 12 critics, with an average rating of 7/10.
+On Rotten Tomatoes, the second season holds an approval rating of 95% based on reviews from 21 critics, with an average rating of 7.1/10.
 The site's critics consensus states: "William Jackson Harper's Love Life is easy to get caught up in thanks to the star's charm and this season's thoughtful exploration of a real romantic conundrum."
+On Metacritic, the second season has a weighted average score of 78 out of 100 based on reviews from 10 critics, indicating "generally favorable reviews".